lukasmahler/lukasmahler.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
 I am a Ph.D. student in economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en).
-My research interests are in Macroeconomics, Inequality, and Social Mobility with a special focus on Education and Health.
+My research interests are in Macroeconomics, Education and Health, with a special focus on Inequality and Social Mobility.

 You can download my CV [here](https://lukasmahler.github.io/assets/pdf/CV_Mahler.pdf).